MLS Cup: D.C. United dynasty

-The MLS Cup's roots trace back to the foundation of Major League Soccer, when the league decided to hold a championship format similar to its contemporary North American sports leagues.
+MLS Cup's roots trace back to the foundation of Major League Soccer, when the league decided to hold a championship format similar to its contemporary North American sports leagues.
 The first few editions of the game were dominated by D.C.
 United, who appeared in the first four MLS Cup finals, winning three.

 The inaugural MLS Cup in 1996 featured D.C.
 United and LA Galaxy.
 The Galaxy went ahead 2–0 early in the second half, but their lead was relinquished towards the end of the match when Tony Sanneh pulled one back in the 72nd minute.
 Nine minutes later, Shawn Medved tied the match at two, resulting in overtime between the two sides.
 Four minutes into overtime, Eddie Pope gave United the golden goal victory.

 In 1997, the second league cup final was contested at RFK Stadium, where United won back-to-back titles, a feat that would not be accomplished for another decade (when the Houston Dynamo won the 2006 and 2007 finals).
 The game ended 2–1 in United's favor over the Colorado Rapids, who would not win a championship until 2010.
 Jaime Moreno was declared Man of the Match for his goal in the 37th minute of play.
 This season was also the first time in league history any MLS team won the regular season (Supporters' Shield) and postseason title in the same season.

 D.C.
 United's run ended the third year, when they made a third run to the MLS Cup finals, only to lose to the expansion side Chicago Fire by 2–0.
 However the following year, United repeated their "double" of winning both the Supporters Shield and MLS Cup the same season.
 This time, it was a 2–0 win over the Galaxy in the 1999 MLS Cup final.